computerguided/FCM/FCM/doc/Component.md

 * Message names can be reused.
 * Logging becomes easier when the interface is specified.

-However, one of the most important advantages of using interfaces is that the state-machine engine can be more efficient as will be described in more detail in "[State machine engine](StateMachineEngine.md)".
+However, one of the most important advantages of using interfaces is that the state-machine engine can be more efficient.

 All the interfaces a component uses are defined in its dictionary ```interfaces``` attribute.